Lipan Apache people: Language

-Their first recorded name is Ypandes.
-Captain Felipe de Rábago y Terán first wrote the term Lipanes in 1761.
-The terms Eastern Apache and Texas Apache can also include them as well as the Chiricahua and Mescalero.

-Querecho, a Navajo name for the Apache, was adopted by early Spanish colonists.
-Spanish chroniclers recorded their names as Achos, Chipaines, Conejeros, and Rio Colorados (or Canadian River Apaches).
-The Spanish recorded the Tucubante as being a band of Lipan Apache.
+Lipan Apache is a Southern Athabaskan language, considered to be closely related to the Jicarilla Apache language.
+Linguist Harry Hoijer noted that in 1938, the Lipan people in South Texas spoke a Southern Athapaskan language.
+As of 2009, there may be no remaining speakers, and the language is considered almost extinct or dormant.
+By 1981, only two or three elderly speakers of Lipan remained on the Mescalero Apache Reservation.
+There are ongoing efforts and funding aimed to revitalize the language.

 History

-Southern Athabascans, the Apache and Navajo, had settled in New Mexico and western Texas at least by 1300 CE.
-Precontact Plains Apache first lived along the Canadian River, followed by the Lipan Apache.
-They traded with Pueblo peoples to the west and Caddoan peoples to the east.
-Pictographs at Hueco Tanks may be associated with the Apache.
+Confederated eastern Apache bands had a homeland that spanned from the Southern Great Plains to the Gulf of Mexico, with significant presence in what is now Texas.
+While there is little archeological evidence of the Lipan Apache, some pictographs in Paint Rock, Texas–located in Concho County–depict the Lipan's stories of emergence, sacred ceremonies, monsters, and mythic heroes.
+These pictographs span 12,000 years and may have contributions from as many as 300 tribes.
+The nomadic Lipan Apache, Jumanos, Tonkawa, and Comanche peoples inhabited the Concho Valley and are believed to have contributed to the drawings found at the pictograph site.
+Pictographs depicting a structure featuring crosses and a devil may relate to the mission and are believed to have been created by the Lipan.

 16th and 17th centuries

-Ancestors of the Lipan Apache lived along the Canadian River when the Expedition of Francisco Vásquez de Coronado traveled there in 1541 and were still in the region when Diego de Vargas arrived in 1694.
+Ancestors of the Lipan Apache living along the Canadian River made the first known European contact during the Expedition of Francisco Vásquez de Coronado, who traveled there in 1541, and were still in the region when Diego de Vargas arrived in 1694.
 Historians believe the Teya Indians of the Texas Panhandle likely merged into the Lipan.

 Lipan Apache obtained horses from the Spanish by 1608 and adopted a nomadic lifestyle.
 They were excellent horsemen and freely raided settlements.
 Throughout the 17th century, Spaniards raided Apache communities for slaves.
-The Acho, a branch of Lipan, fought with Taos Pueblo and Picuris Pueblo people against the Spanish in the 1620 Pueblo Revolt.
+The Acho, a branch of Lipan, fought with Taos Pueblo and Picuris Pueblo people against the Spanish in the 1680 Pueblo Revolt.

 In 1684, Spanish colonists completed the Mission San Francisco de los Julimes near Presidio, Texas, to serve Jumano, Julime, and neighboring tribes.
 These tribes taught the peyote ceremony to the Tonkawa and Lipan, who in turn, shared it with the Comanches, Mescalero Apaches, and Plains Apaches.
 In the 1860s, Spanish chroniclers wrote that some Lipan Apache lived near the Gulf Coast and adopted lifeways of the neighboring Karankawa.